windscale-stephen/terraform-up-and-running-3rd-edition-oci-notes/ch02-getting-started-with-terraform/README.md

 of an oddity I discovered.
 The documentation for `oci_core_instance` says that this should default to false if the subnet is a private subnet (`prohibit_public_ip_on_vnic = true`) but I found I couldn't create the instance unless I specified `assign_public_ip = false`.

+Finally, I'm also specifying `preserve_boot_volume = false` so when we destroy this instance it will also terminate the boot volume associated with it.

+For convenience, the complete configuration is in [main.tf](01-deploying-single-server/main.tf).